unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ### Algebraic data types

 Unison does not support inheritance or subtyping.
-All types are __invariant__.
+All types are _invariant_.
 But you can use __algebraic data types__ to say that a particular type may be created in several different ways:

 ```unison
 type Duck = AnimalDuck | RoboDuck Text | ToyDuck Text
 ```

 The `type` declaration means that the `Duck` type has three _data constructors_.
-We might chose to have a regular "AnimalDuck" which does not have a special noise; the other two data constructors (`RoboDuck` and `ToyDuck`) take a `Text` argument representing the special behavior of that case (a quack prefix in this example).
+The "AnimalDuck" which does not have a special noise, but the other two data constructors (`RoboDuck` and `ToyDuck`) take a `Text` argument representing the special behavior of that case (a quack prefix in this example).

 ```unison
 Duck.toText : Duck -> Text